neomatrix369/meterian-scanner-docker/README.md

 The dockerized client accepts all the `[Meterain CLI Options]`.

-You can find out more about these options via the [Meterian PDF manual](https://www.meterian.com/documents/meterian-cli-manual.pdf) or by [downloading the client](https://www.meterian.com/downloads/meterian-cli.jar) and running `java -jar meterian-cli.jar --help`.
+You can find out more about these options in the [Meterian Documentation](https://docs.meterian.io/) or by [downloading the client](https://www.meterian.com/downloads/meterian-cli.jar) and running `java -jar meterian-cli.jar --help`.